yjs/y-simple-attribution-server/README.md

 ## API

 - `GET /:docid` - retrieve all attributions for a specific document
 - `POST /:docid?user=userid&timestamp=number body:octet-stream` - Update attributions by sending the binary encoded Yjs update, alongside userid and an optional timestamp, which will be associated to the change.
+You may add more custom attributes as url query parameters.
+They will be prefixed with a `_`  to avoid collisions with Yjs-native attributes.